Kaligraphy247/course-companion-web/README.md

 # Course Companion - Web
-The web version of the App course companion.
+The web version of the Course Companion App.